aws-samples/baseline-environment-on-aws/doc/DeployToControlTower.md

 #### 6-1.
 Set deployment information (Context)

 You must specify parameters in the CDK Context (cdk.json) for deployment.
-Here is the configuration file for the guest account governance base for ControlTower.
+Here is the configuration file for the guest account governance base for Control Tower.

 ```sh
 usecases/blea-gov-base-ct/cdk.json